Abdullah-Shah-26/Mini-CRM-Backend/README.md

 ## Contributing

-This is an assignment project for Prysm Labs Backend Developer Intern position.
+This is a backend project showcasing Node.js, Express, PostgreSQL, and Prisma implementation with JWT authentication and role-based authorization.

 ## Contact

 **Author**: Abdullah Shah
-**Email**: Assignment_Backend@prysmlabs.in
 **GitHub**: https://github.com/Abdullah-Shah-26/Mini-CRM-Backend

-## License

-MIT